 Chris Jaquin - Applications Engineer at Microfluidics International Corporation

 As an Applications Engineer, Chris has worked with a wide variety of materials, including lipid nanoparticles, while performing proof of concept, process optimization, and scale-up tests at Microfluidics’ facility located in Westwood, MA.
 During this time, Chris has amassed knowledge of both Microfluidizer® Processor Technology and the various applications which utilize the technology.
 Prior to working for Microfluidics, Chris earned a B.S. in Chemical Engineering from Syracuse University.

 Watch a recording of the webinar

 Questions from the webinar session included:

-Using high speed homogenizer for such a long time, have you ever experienced leaking of metal particles (made of stainless steel, which contains both Fe, Ni and Cr) in your samples?
+Using a high-speed homogenizer for such a long time, have you ever experienced the leaking of metal particles (made of stainless steel, which contains both Fe, Ni and Cr) in your samples?
 And if yes, how do you manage that?
 To note, this type of metal particles leak can also come from microfluidizers.

 A vast majority of product contact points within the Microfluidizer® processor are made of stainless steel, which has the option of being electropolished and passivated on certain models.
 Product also briefly comes in contact with a few elastomers, which can meet USP class VI requirements.
 Microfluidics has a multitude of customers in many industries, including both food and beverage and pharmaceuticals, and has not heard any significant feedback indicating leaking of particles, metal or otherwise, into products.